Skip to content

 Order File What it's for

 1 ~/.config/smelt/early.lua Runs before argv is parsed.
-Restricted API — only smelt.cli.register_flag and smelt.builtins.disable.
+Restricted API: smelt.cli, smelt.builtins, smelt.provider, and smelt.phase.
 See Early-phase config.

 2 .smelt/early.lua Project-scoped early phase.
 Same restrictions; requires trust.